adelatorrefoss/augmentedcode-configuration/PATTERNS.md

 ## Patterns

 - generalist vs specialist
-- "Please look around and describe the arch of the proj to me on the highest level.
-Use ASCII diags where appropiate"
+- "Please look around and describe the architecture of the project to me on the highest level.
+Use ASCII diags where appropiate.
+Save to architecture.md"